rodazuero/OptimalTaxation/TheoreticalMoments/Readme.txt

 StandardizedDistanceEstimator now Parameters is a 15 elements.
 15th is alpha.
 MinimizingDistance:  parameters also 15th should be alpha.

+#Finally: need to recheck that sobol previous did not work effectively with 14 dimensions to see what was going going.

+We will start a new branch to include alpha in the minimizer and to exclude c from the optimizer.
+First, exclude c from the minimizer and let it in the sobol situation.

+The situation at the moment.
+The optimizer in Xcode running code in mac has alpha in the minimizer.
+In Tesla, it does not.
+I will prioritize for the moment to simply exclude c from the sobol in tesla.
+Need to fix upper bound/ and lower bound/ of optimizers.

+To change the optimizer to exclude c, we need:

+1. Change function MinimizingDistance so that the first input (parameter) no longer contains

 #Running code:
 g++ mainTesla.cpp -std=gnu++0x -I/usr/include/c++/3.4.6/backward/  -I/usr/lib64/R/library/BH/include/  -I/home/razu/install/include/ -I/usr/lib64/R/library/RcppArmadillo/include/ -I/home/razu/boost_1_61_0/ -L/home/razu/install/lib/ -lnlopt   -fopenmp -Wall   -lgsl -lgslcblas  -o main

 nohup ./main > nohupNLOPT.out&

+#Sobol with the “c” seems to be doing fine.
+#Sobol without the “c” needs some work.
+Struggling with positive labor demand.
+It goes down really fast in the
+theoretical as opposed to the empirical.

+#Tried with alpha being part of the parameters estimated and excluding C from the estimation.
+This is stored in /Users/rodrigoazuero/Dropbox/OptmalTaxationShared/Data/git/gitVersion/OptimalTaxation/TheoreticalMoments/Equilibrium2/Equilibrium2/SobolsGenerated/Dim15Secondary

+#I will try to generate a new sobol taking into account that entrepreneurs represent 5% of the population.

+There is a typo that is fixed if we run sobolrun but not if we run eqwages.
+Careful with this.

+Pareciera ser que es entre distanceestimator y sobolrun en el valueworkers, entre el rho y el psi.
+En los otros hay cruce.
+Si no se corre sobolrun, hay cruce entre gamma y beta.
+Gamma y beta quedan bien en sobol run pero no en los otros.

+#Three approaches possible
+1. Still try with a further sobol
+2. Try with a different distribution of skills
+3. Consider entrepreneurs as employers
+4. Include ‘c’ in the stuff/

+punta de pareto con las de sunat. y ver si son pareto.

+Ir por el “c”

+Por el “c”

+#Fixing the issue of inputs in the worker situation in the sobol.
+rho, psi, chi, are inputed inadequately in the sobol. rho should be psi psi should be chi chi should be rho.

+In the sobol, it is :
+7->psi
+8-> chi
+9->rho

+It should be
+7->chi
+8->rho
+9->psi

+The arrangement was made in how the sobol was being uploaded, nothing in the code.

+To run the code now in parallel with what we need to do to run it with “c” I will simply modify the code.

+Precios AWS
+a1.4xlarge	16	N/A	32 GiB	EBS Only	$0.408 per Hour
+t3.2xlarge	8	Variable	32 GiB	EBS Only	$0.3328 per Hour
+m5.2xlarge	8	31	32 GiB	EBS Only	$0.384 per Hour
+m5.metal	96	345	384 GiB	EBS Only	$4.608 per Hour
+x1.32xlarge	128	349	1,952 GiB	2 x 1920 SSD	$13.338 per Hour